-\paragraph{RLVR Training} All our reasoning experiments use GRPO training initialized from Qwen3-4B-Base with reinforcement learning from rule-based verifiable rewards (RLVR).
+\paragraph{RLVR training} All our reasoning experiments use GRPO training initialized from Qwen3-4B-Base with reinforcement learning from rule-based verifiable rewards (RLVR).
 For hyperparameters, we use a cosine learning rate scheduler with a peak value of $1e-6$ and adopt the AdamW optimizer for the policy model.
 We set the number of training epochs to 40 with a batch size of 128.
-For rollouts, we sample 16 rollouts for each prompt with temperature = 0.6 and top-p=0.95, with a maximum length of 4096 tokens.
-All GRPO experiments are conducted with VeRL\citep{sheng2024hybridflow} and Math-Verify \footnote{\url{https://github.com/huggingface/Math-Verify}} as verifier.
+For rollouts, we sample 16 rollouts for each prompt with temperature=0.6 and top-p=0.95, with a maximum length of 4096 tokens.
+All GRPO experiments are conducted with VeRL\citep{sheng2024hybridflow} and Math-Verify \footnote{ \url{https://github.com/huggingface/Math-Verify}} as a verifier.

-\paragraph{Baselines \& Variations} We construct targets for Self-Instruct and CoT-Self-Instruct when building the generated instructions.
-As a baseline, we also train on the original s1k prompts rather than synthetic data, in that case we use the public available DeepSeek R1 \citep{guo2025deepseek} thinking solution from simplescaling/s1K-1.1 to build targets.
-We also compare to training on OpenMathReasoning which consists of 10k prompts \citep{moshkov2025aimo} with publicly available solutions by DeepSeek-R1 and QwQ-32B.
-We also explore some alternative ways of filtering data or constructing targets, explored as variations on our main experiments: \begin{itemize} \item Self-Consistency filtering: generating responses $K$ times with random seeds and then selecting the majority-voted answer as the target or rejecting the example if the majority answer receives fewer votes than a given threshold (50\% in our main experiments). \item RIP filtering: we use the infly/INF-ORM-Llama3.1-70B \citep{INF-ORM-Llama3.1-70B} RM. \item Best-of-K targets: constructing targets by selecting the highest scored answer out of $K$ responses using INF-ORM-Llama3.1-70B RM. \end{itemize}
+\paragraph{Baselines \& variations} We compare our method CoT-Self-Instruct with standard Self-Instruct with no CoT for generating either instruction or target answer (template given in Appendix \autoref{fig:no-think-prompt-and-target}).
+We also compare to using no CoT for generating the instruction, but using CoT to generate the target (template given in Appendix \autoref{fig:no-think-prompt}).
+These variations test the importance of using CoT for both instruction and target when generating synthetic training examples.
+As further baselines, we also train on the original s1k instructions rather than synthetic data, in that case we use the publicly available DeepSeek R1 \citep{guo2025deepseek} thinking solution from simplescaling/s1K-1.1 to build targets.
+We also compare to training on OpenMathReasoning which consists of 10k instructions \citep{moshkov2025aimo} with publicly available solutions by DeepSeek-R1 and QwQ-32B.
+We also explore some alternative ways of filtering data or constructing target labels, explored as variations on our main experiments: \begin{itemize} \item Self-Consistency filtering: generate $K$ responses with random seeds and then select the majority-voted answer as the target or reject the example if the majority answer receives fewer votes than a given threshold (50\% in our main experiments). \item RIP filtering: we use the infly/INF-ORM-Llama3.1-70B \citep{INF-ORM-Llama3.1-70B} reward model. \item Best-of-$K$ targets: constructing targets by selecting the highest scored answer out of $K$ responses using INF-ORM-Llama3.1-70B RM. \end{itemize}